-An industrial robot is an "automatically controlled, reprogrammable, multipurpose manipulator programmable in three or more axes, which can be either fixed in place or mobile for use in industrial automation applications" (§ 2.9).
+An industrial robot is an "automatically controlled, reprogrammable multipurpose manipulator, programmable in three or more axes, which can be either fixed in place or fixed to a mobile platform for use in automation applications in an industrial environment" (§ 3.6).

-That is, industrial robots have at least three axes (directions used to specify the robot motion in a linear or rotary mode, § 4.3) and they satisfy all of the following:
+That is, industrial robots have at least three axes (directions used to specify the robot motion in a linear or rotary mode, § 5.3) and they satisfy all of the following:

-- Automatically controlled: The robot control system operates in accordance with the task program (§ 5.3.10.1).
-The task program is a set of instructions for motion and auxiliary functions that define the specific intended task (§ 5.1.1).
-The opposite of automatically controlled operation is manual operation, where a human operator uses input devices (e.g. joysticks or pushbuttons) to control the motions of the machine (§ 5.3.10.2). - Reprogrammable (§ 2.4): designed so that the programmed motions or auxiliary functions can be changed without physical alteration.
+- Automatically controlled: The robot control system operates in accordance with the task program (§ 6.13.2).
+The task program is a set of instructions for motion and auxiliary functions that define the specific intended task (§ 6.1).
+The opposite of automatically controlled operation is manual operation, where a human operator uses input devices (e.g. joysticks or pushbuttons) to control the motions of the machine (§ 6.13.1). - Reprogrammable: designed so that the programmed motions or auxiliary functions can be changed without physical alteration.
 Physical alterations are alterations of the mechanical system.
-This does not include storage media, ROMs, etc. (§ 2.3).
+Note: This interpretation of the word "reprogrammable" was taken from ISO 8373:2012, § 2.3.
+ISO 8373:2021 does not provide a definition anymore. - Multipurpose: capable of being adapted to a different application with physical alteration.
+Note: This interpretation of the word "multipurpose" was taken from ISO 8373:2012, § 2.5.
+ISO 8373:2021 does not provide a definition anymore. - Manipulator (§ 4.14): An arrangement of segments, jointed or sliding relative to one another.
+The end effector is not part of the manipulator (§ 4.14, Note 2).

-7 ISO 8373:2012 Robots and robotic devices - Vocabulary; http://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.htm?csnumber=55890.
+Fixed in place or to a mobile platform: The robot can be mounted to a stationary point but it can also be mounted to a non-stationary point, e.g. railways.
+A mobile platform is any assembly of components that enables locomotion. (§ 4.16).

-- Multipurpose (§ 2.5): capable of being adapted to a different application with physical alteration. - Manipulator (§ 2.1): machine for the purpose of grasping and/or moving objects like pieces or tools.
-The end effector is not part of the manipulator (§ 2.1, Note 2). - Fixed in place or mobile: The robot can be mounted to a stationary point but it can also be mounted to a non-stationary point, e.g. railways.
 Note: In the past few years, the combination of robot arms (articulated robots) and Autonomous Mobile Robots (AMR) became popular.
 See the following section for the statistical treatment of such combinations.